atesgoral/express-bifrost/README.md

 _Function_, _optional_.
 The response handler.
 This should be a function that takes an Express Response object and the data returned from the request handler (`undefined` if no response handler was provided).
 The function takes over express-bifrost's default response handling of sending whatever was returned by the request handler via the Response object's `.send()` method.

+### err

+_Function_, _optional_.
+The error handler.
+This should be a function that takes an Express Response object, the Express `next` callback handler, and an error value.
+The function takes over express-bifrost's default error handling of passing the error value down to the Express `next` callback.
+You can use this to apply custom error handling depending on the error value and respond with the appropriate HTTP response codes.

+## License

+MIT

 ## Credits

 Inspired by [fxrm-action](https://github.com/fxrm/fxrm-action), written by [Nick Matantsev](https://github.com/unframework).